 Conventional Row or Hill System

-This is what I use.
+I used this method for years on my farm.
+It works great if you have a large patch.
 I plant my strawberries in a row with the plants twelve inches apart with sixteen inches between rows.
 I don’t let the plants make runners.
 Or when they do I trim them off.

 You can plant these trimmed runners and grow them out for another bed.
 However, I’m not convinced they have the same hardiness and yield factor.